contagon/handbook/handbook/38-church-policies-and-guidelines.md

 _What permission is needed to present musical and theatrical productions?_ Productions that are owned by the Church or IRI may be performed in Church settings without permission from Church headquarters.
 If a copyrighted production is not owned by the Church, members must obtain the copyright owner’s permission to perform all or part of it in a Church setting.
 Usually the copyright owner requires fees or royalties even if no charge is made for the performances.
 All presentations should have the approval of local priesthood leaders.

-### 38.8.11 Curriculum Materials
+### 38.8.12 Curriculum Materials

 The Church provides materials to help members learn and live the gospel of Jesus Christ.
 These include the scriptures, general conference messages, magazines, manuals, books, and other resources.
 Leaders encourage members to use the scriptures and other resources as needed to study the gospel at home.

 Gospel learning and teaching should focus on the Savior and His doctrine.
 To help maintain this focus in Church classes, leaders ensure that teachers use approved materials.
-For information about approved materials, see [Instructions for Curriculum](https://www.churchofjesuschrist.org/study/come-follow-me?lang=eng).
+For information about approved materials, see Instructions for Curriculum.

-### 38.8.12 Directories
+### 38.8.13 Directories

 Members and leaders are encouraged to use member directories provided by the Church.
 These directories are available in Ward Directory and Map on [ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/maps/directory) and in the Member Tools app.
 They provide basic contact information for members.
 Stake and ward leaders are able to view additional information helpful for their callings.
 Leaders can also view this information in Leader and Clerk Resources.